vivekcodder/SolAgent/README.md

 * [Solana Agent X Bot](https://solana-agent.com)

 ## Contributing
-Contributions to Solana Agent are welcome!
+Contributions to SolAgent are welcome!
 Please feel free to submit a Pull Request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.